kerusan/vapor-serverapplications/README.md

 The Site process is a HTML generator that uses the Backend Application for data retrieval.

 A Backend Application that uses FrontBase SQL92 server for its datastore.
-Was before and is easy changable to SQL SQLite or some other Fluent-based data store.
+Was before and is easy changable to SQLite or some other Fluent-based data store.

 Then there is a Session application that is responsible for handling the sessions.

-Since this is 0.1 its not a integraded working soulutions yet.
+Since this is 0.1 its not yet an integrated working soulutions.
-Also the FrontBase database adaptor/frameworks are not public open source yet, but will be later.
+Also the FrontBase database adaptor/frameworks are not public open source either, but will be later.
-It is now working in our private developer environment wit Vapor 3.0 but we are waiting for Vapor 4.0 before we release it.
-The FrontBase Database Adaptorthen will be open sourced later.
+It is now working in our private developer environment with Vapor 3.0 but we are waiting for Vapor 4.0 before we release it.
+The FrontBase Database Adaptor will then be open sourced.